Nicpetz/IRDM-semantic-analysis/README.md

 The **W** and **H** matrices are learned via the iterative algorithm described in [Lee & Seung](http://www.columbia.edu/~jwp2128/Teaching/W4721/papers/nmf_nature.pdf)'s article in _Nature_.
-The columns of **W** contain the basis vectors or components of the tweets.
+The columns of **W** contain the basis vectors or components making up all of the tweets.
-These can be considered as themes or topics of co-occurring words.
+These co-occurring word vectors can then be considered as themes or topics: a property that is facilitated by the sparseness of the resulting matrix.

+The matrix **H** then forms the encodings on which the basis vectors may be combined to reconstruct an approximation of the original data.
+Interestingly, this can provide a foundation for identifying trends over time.

+To provide an explanatory example, for the comparison of topic volume between two days, one would take the tweets from those two days, and run NNMF over this matrix.
+Then, by taking the **H** matrix and splitting it into the sections corresponding to the respective days, and calculating the mean of the encoding of each topic in those two resulting sub-**H** matrices, one can then compare the means from each day to get a measure for the proportion of Twitter volume each topic accounted for on either day.

+Implementation coming soon.